ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

   been altered

-* Verifiability - Verification of software and configuration of the device shows that the software that was authorized for installation by the administrator has actually has been launched.
+* Verifiability - Verification of software and configuration of the device shows that the software that was authorized for installation by the administrator has actually been launched.

 In addition, RIV is designed to operate in a centralized environment, such as with a central authority that manages and configures a number of network devices, or 'peer-to-peer', where network devices independently verify one another to establish a trust relationship.
 (See {{peer-to-peer}} below, and also {{I-D.voit-rats-trusted-path-routing}})